LDL: “Bad Cholesterol” is Not All Bad.

 Whenever we eat fat or oil in our meal, they have to be transported with the blood.
 But blood is similar to water, and we know that water and oil do not mix.
 To be transported, the fat and oil have to be packaged such that it can be carried in the bloodstream.
 Enter the lipoprotein.
 Lipoproteins have a water-loving (hydrophilic) outside part that mixes well with the blood and a fat-loving (hydrophobic) inside part that carries the fat.

-Lipoprotein from Wikimedia
+Lipoprotein From Wikimedia

 Separating the Lipoproteins